In This Article

 - Avoid dark or very bright colours for the kid’s bedroom interiors

-- Colour Combinations: When choosing house exterior colours, opt for contrasting or matching combinations.
+- Colour combinations: When choosing house exterior colours, opt for contrasting or matching combinations.
 Don’t overdo it, or it might look overwhelming

-- Colour Choices: You might want to avoid darker shades as they fade quicker than lighter shades, while lighter shades gather dust quickly.
+- Colour choices: You might want to avoid darker shades as they fade quicker than lighter shades, while lighter shades gather dust quickly.
 Depending on your neighbourhood, make a decision that fits your home the best

-- Consider Light: The sunshine your home receives can go a long way in determining how your house’s exterior colour will look.
+- Light: The sunshine your home receives can go a long way in determining how your house’s exterior colour will look.
 Sample a few shades to see how the colour will turn out and try to avoid colours that fade quickly

-- Consider Surroundings: The surroundings of your neighbourhood can make your home appear brighter or darker, hence take into account the mood and your surroundings
+- Surroundings: The surroundings of your neighbourhood can make your home appear brighter or darker, hence take into account the mood and your surroundings

-- Accessorise Beyond Paints: While choosing the right colour combination is essential, you can try adding furnishings, plants and artefacts to add character and help your home stand out
+- Accessorise beyond paints: While choosing the right colour combination is essential, you can try adding furnishings, plants and artefacts to add character and help your home stand out

-We hope you found these ideas on Indian house colour combination outside useful!
 If you want beautiful interiors for your home, then look no further.
 Book an online consultation with Livspace today.